OFFIS-DAI/cosima/docs/source/Tutorial.rst

             }
     }

-This creates a simple Environment, that has all the components, to set up our Mosaik connection in the Network.
+This creates a simple Environment, that has all the components, to set up our mosaik connection in the network.
-The MosaikSchedulerModule is mandatory, to schedule the events, specifically the max advance events, that ensures the synchronisation between the Frameworks.
+The CosimaSchedulerModule is mandatory, to schedule the events, specifically the max advance events, that ensures the synchronisation between the Frameworks.
 The ipv4NetworkConfigurator is used, to assign ipv4 addresses and manage the routing process of the network.
 Now we have to add our clients and connect them.
 Enhance the code, so that it looks like this.